shivanisyal09/Global-Superstore-Analytics/README.md

 # 📈 Global Superstore Analytics Platform

-This repository showcases a meticulously crafted Power BI report, serving as the central nervous system for Global Superstore's business intelligence.
+This repository showcases a meticulously crafted Tableau report, serving as the central nervous system for Global Superstore's business intelligence.
 This analytical platform is designed to convert vast, intricate datasets into a clear, compelling visual story, providing an unparalleled view into **market performance, profitability drivers, and customer behavior**.

 ---